rng-guy/NFSMWBartender/README.md

 * what vehicles (same liberties as above) may spawn in non-Strategy roadblocks,
 * what vehicles (ditto) may spawn as pre-generated cops in scripted events,
 * what vehicles (without counts) may spawn as free patrols when there is no active pursuit,
-* what vehicle spawns in place of the regular helicopter, and
+* what vehicle spawns in place of the regular helicopter
-* when exactly (if at all) the helicopter can (de / re)spawn.
+* when exactly (if at all) the helicopter can (de / re)spawn,
+* how quickly (if at all) the game can request a new LeaderStrategy once Cross is gone, and
+* how quickly (if at all) the game can request a new Strategy while another one is still active.

 &nbsp;

-The "Advanced" feature set **also fixes** the engagement count displayed above the pursuit board: The count now accurately reflects how many chasing cop spawns remain in the current wave by disregarding vehicles that spawn through any Heavy / LeaderStrategy, vehicles that join the pursuit by detaching themselves from roadblocks, and the helicopter.
+The "Advanced" feature set **fixes two bugs**:
+* early Strategy despawns or cancellations no longer stall the game from making new requests,
+* the engagement count shown above the pursuit board now (accurately) counts chasing cops only.

 &nbsp;